 After the death of Miles, the business began operating under the name of John Moulson & Co.
 It had established a considerable reputation and was very well respected.
 Since its formation it had won many contracts.
-One of the first contracts was to erect Britannia Mills at the behest of Mr Ellis Cunliffe Lister for Christopher Waud & Co in 1836/37.
+One of the first contracts was to erect Britannia Mills in 1836/7 at the behest of Mr Ellis Cunliffe Lister for Christopher Waud & Co.
 They also won the contract to construct the Bowling tunnel on the Lancashire – Yorkshire Railway.
 They extracted the clay from the tunnel and used this to make sanitary pipes and the old Victorian style chimney pots.

-The firm won contracts to build large portions of Saltaire for Sir Titus Salt, including the bridge over the river and canal, the warehousing, combing sheds, offices, dining hall stables for the Mill and the Congregational Church.
-At about the same time they were engaged in the building of Barkerend Mills for Messrs Garnett.; Lumb Lane Mills and d for James Drummond.
+The firm won contracts to build large portions of Saltaire for Sir Titus Salt, including the bridge over the river and canal, the warehousing, combing sheds, offices, dining hall, stables for the Mill and the Congregational Church.
+At about the same time they were engaged in the building of Barkerend Mills for Messrs Garnett, Lumb Lane Mills and sheds for James Drummond.

 The firm also built Horton Lane Chapel, a building that was designed by Lockwood and Mawson.

 The Moulsons owned two quarries, one at Thornton and one at Ringby near Halifax along with stone wharves at Thornton Station and North Bridge Station.

 Their headquarters were at Bower Street and Henry Street, with entrances from Henry street to the saw milling department and from Bower Street to the stone sawing works.
 The site also incorporated mortar mills, a stone polishing department and joiners shop.
 Steam power drove the machinery.
 The company also had brick and sanitary tube works in Birch lane.